marcpaterno/spack_retreat/plan-for-standard-builds.md

 We distinguish two types of standard builds:

-1. A standard build of a *package* (usually consisting of all the software in a single repository, e.g., for LArSoft), which is built in a single variant[^variant].
+1. A standard build of a *package* (usually consisting of all the software in a single repository, e.g., for LArSoft), which is built with a specific set of variants[^variant].
    For example, if one experiment requires ROOT with support for Apache Arrow, and another requires support for Graphviz, then the standard build of ROOT would include both the Apache Arrow and the graphviz options in the standard build.
    It will be up to the collaborating LArSoft experiments to determine the set of options to be included in the standard build of each package.